brnhaze/Portfolio/README.md

 - Description:

-  I have created this repository for the purpose of showcasing my data profiling, data validation, and data cleansing; and quality assurance processes using Excel, Pythong, and SQL.
+  I have created this repository for the purpose of showcasing my data profiling, data validation, and data cleansing; and quality assurance processes using Excel, Python, and SQL.

 - Technologies Used:
   - Excel